Accor: "Asset-light" realignment

 In 1997, the firm acquired the casino company SPIC, which became Accor Casino.
 In 1999, it acquired the US-based economy lodging company Red Roof Inn (322 hotels), and announced the creation of Accor Economy Lodging to bring Motel 6 and Red Roof Inn under one roof.
 Along with Colony Capital, it acquired the hotel brands Libertel and Demeure (40 properties in Europe).
 Accor settled in the United Kingdom with the opening of a Sofitel in the previous Cox & Co bank in Central London.

 Accor launched the 3-star hotel brand SuiteHotel in 1999.
 In 2000, Accor took full control of Century International Hotels and Zenith Hotels International in Asia, bringing its number of hotels to 200 in the Asia-Pacific zone.
 The Sofitel Philadelphia (former Philadelphia Stock Exchange Building) was inaugurated, the first Sofitel to open in the US in a decade.
 Accor bought 20% of the Polish hotel company Orbis.
 In 2002, Accor settled in Mexico.
-In 2004, Accor bought a 28.9% stake in the French all-inclusive holidays company Club Méditerranée.
+In 2004, Accor bought a 28.9% stake in the French all-inclusive holidays' company Club Méditerranée.

 In 2005, Gilles Pélisson, nephew of Accor's co-founder Gérard Pélisson, became chairman and CEO.
 The investment firm Colony Capital invested 1 billion euros in Accor.
 The firm sold its shares of Club Med in 2006 and Red Roof Inn in 2007.

 New multi-brand strategy

 In 2007, Accor launched the serviced-apartments brand Adagio in a 50/50 venture with Pierre & Vacances, relaunched Pullman as a premium hotel brand, and the Australian All Seasons as a global midscale hotel brand.
 In 2008, it launched the MGallery collection of upscale "personality" hotels.
-In 2010, reviews from TripAdvisor were embedded on some of Accor's property websites, a first in the industry.

-In November 2010, Gilles Pélisson was replaced by Denis Hennequin at the head of Accor.
+In November 2010, Gilles Pélisson was replaced by Denis Hennequin as the head of Accor.
 Accor split its hotel activities from its voucher activities, Accor Services (which became Edenred and was listed on the stock exchange).
 Suitehotel was merged with Novotel.

-In 2011, Accor revamped the ibis brand by creating ibis Styles (formerly All Seasons) and ibis budget (formerly Etap Hotel).
+In 2011, Accor revamped the Ibis brand by creating ibis Styles (formerly All Seasons) and ibis budget (formerly Etap Hotel).
 The group sold the fine catering group Lenôtre, and the Compagnie Internationale des Wagons-Lits.
 In 2012, the group launched the regional premium brand Grand Mercure in China (MeiJue), and sold Motel 6.
 In 2013, Accor redefined its group business model on two core competencies: hotel operator and brand franchisor (HotelServices), and hotel owner and investor (HotelInvest).
 The group acquired the premier apartment hotel brand The Sebel.

 In August 2013, Sébastien Bazin became chairman and CEO of Accor.
 He introduced a new economic model around two poles: HotelServices, which operates and franchises hotels, and HotelInvest, which owns hotels and leads investments.